unique4sourav/WeatherApp/README.md

 [✅] Swift 6 Concurrency
 [✅] Sendable
 [✅] Dependency Injection using property wrapper.
+[✅] Add app-wide constants using Constants macro created by myself.
 [  ] Using @StateObject & @ObservedObject and then migrating to @Observable